EdwardLuke/newsspec_14641/README.md

 Copy the .inc and .css files to stage/live, and then FTP as usual.
 Then add the include path for each (or your chosen) plugin to a CPS page as usual.
 The plugin(s) should then appear in the page, styled inthe BBC style.

+NOTE: We still do not have the markup needed for the voting module - whoever can login to the Hearken admin panel needs to grab it, and paste it into voting.inc.